romannurik/figpack/README.md

 Figpack handles a couple typically very boilerplate-y things for you:

-- It looks at your `commands` folder and exposes commands based on the subdirectory names.
-You should have an `index.ts` (or .js) file in there.
+- It expects a `commands` folder in your plugin, that has each command as a separate module (e.g. `commands/cmd1.ts` or `commands/cmd1/index.ts`).
-- It automatically detects `ui.html` (or .tsx, .jsx, .ts, .js) for each command and exposes it as `__html__` for the command's main module.
+- It automatically detects the presence of a `ui.html` (or .tsx, .jsx, .ts, .js) for each command, compiles it if needed, and exposes it through the `__html__` global variable.

 # License